Outdoor beer garden under bridge

 Travel & News Editor, Time Out Australia

 When you want to drink in the Valley but want to keep it classy, sashay over to Savile Row.
-Located inconspicuously behind an unmarked orange door and down a dark and winding staircase, this whiskey and cocktail bar is a tribute to the iconic central London strip known for its exquisite tailoring.
-The interior too takes things back to bygone years with gold-gilded frames adorning the walls, a timer-clad bar that’s complete with a ladder that glides across the six-tier shelves and crystal chandeliers that loom above the speakeasy action.
+Located inconspicuously behind an unmarked orange door and down a dark and winding staircase, this whisky and cocktail bar is a tribute to the iconic central London strip known for its exquisite tailoring.
+The interior takes things back to bygone years with gold-gilded frames adorning the walls, a timer-clad bar that’s complete with a ladder that glides across the six-tier shelves and crystal chandeliers that loom above the speakeasy action.
 Shuffle into one of the intimate leather booths beside the vintage wallpaper for top-shelf cocktails, which are refreshed every quarter.
 Savile Row’s hot hits include The Looking Glass of gin, mirepoix, dry vermouth and pickled celery for an unexpectedly refreshing sip, as well as the Highball of whisky, cognac, passionfruit and a touch of chamomile.
-They might even light your drink on fire, too.
+They might even light your drink on fire.

 Time Out tip: Trust the team to guide you with their top pick from their shiny gallery of 1,000 booze bottles.
 No request is off the cards at Savile Row.

-Address: 667 Ann Street, Fortitude Valley
+Address: 667 Ann St, Fortitude Valley

 Opening hours: Sun-Thurs 6pm-2am; Fri-Sat 6pm-3am